Ancient Board Games You’ll Want to Play

 Taking inspiration from the oldest game

 The oldest known board game is Senet.
 Originating from Ancient Egypt, Senet has been found in burial sites that date back as far as 3500 BCE.
 The board of the game resembled a brightly coloured, carved ‘Settlers of Catan’ board.
 Instead of hexagonal cardboard tiles though, Senet had ground quartz coated in glaze.
 Finding a game board of The Settlers of Catan five thousand years in the future will probably lead to the same confusion as finding a Senet board game has led to for us.

 It is not completely known how this fascinating game was played and what the exact rules happen to be, though Senet historians Timothy Kendall and R.C.
 Bell have made up a reconstruction of the game based on ancient texts that mention Senet.
 Its intriguing wooden box with squares that have different symbols and objects is 30 squares arranged in rows of 10- the rest- as they say- is history.

 ‘If you’re not prepared to lose every friend you have over a board game, you’re not playing hard enough’.
 This anonymous statement sums up games of all types through all generations.
 Some of the oldest games remain the best.
 It can be easily seen how influential these ancient board games have been and how, more importantly, they inspire us to explore and value the past.
-It is reassuring that in every era of human history people have had a need to engage in games, therefore, it is our responsibility to continue to play.
+It is reassuring that in every era of human history people have had a need to engage in games.